-Pursuant to the Master Indenture, upon any purchase pursuant to the Indenture or redemption (other than mandatory sinking fund redemption) of the Offered Bonds for which 2024 G Class I Sinking Fund Installments have been established, there shall be credited toward each 2024 G Class I Sinking Fund Installment thereafter to become due for such Offered Bonds an amount bearing the same ratio to such 2024 G Class I Sinking Fund Installment as (a) the total principal amount of such Offered Bonds so purchased or redeemed bears to (b) the aggregate principal amount of such Offered Bonds Outstanding prior to such redemption or purchase.
-If, however, there shall be filed with the Trustee an Authority Request specifying a different method for crediting 2024 G Class I Sinking Fund Installments upon any such purchase or redemption of such Offered Bonds and certifying that such request is consistent with the most recently filed Cash Flow Statement Related to the Offered Bonds, then such 2024 G Class I Sinking Fund Installments shall be so credited as shall be provided in such Authority Request.
+Pursuant to the Master Indenture, upon any purchase pursuant to the Indenture or redemption (other than mandatory sinking fund redemption) of the Offered Bonds for which 2024 C Class I Sinking Fund Installments have been established, there shall be credited toward each 2024 C Class I Sinking Fund Installment thereafter to become for such Offered Bonds due an amount bearing the same ratio to such 2024 C Class I Sinking Fund Installment as (a) the total principal amount of such Offered Bonds outstanding prior to such redeemed bears to (b) the aggregate principal amount of such Offered Bonds Outstanding prior to such redemption or purchase.
+If, however, there shall be filed with the Trustee an Authority Request specifying a different method for crediting 2024 C Class I Sinking Fund Installments upon any such purchase or redemption of such Offered Bonds and certifying that such request is consistent with the most recently filed Cash Flow Statement Related to the Offered Bonds, then such 2024 C Class I Sinking Fund Installments shall be provided in such Authority Request.

-Optional Redemption-Fixed Rate Offered Bonds.
+Optional Redemption- Fixed Rate Offered Bonds.

-The Fixed Rate Offered Bonds maturing on and after November 1, 2033, other than the PAC Bonds, shall be subject to redemption prior to maturity at the option of the Authority from any source, on any day on or after May 1, 2033 in whole or in part in Authorized Denominations, at a Redemption Price equal to 100% of the principal amount thereof plus accrued interest thereon to the date of redemption.
+The Fixed Rate Offered Bonds maturing on and after November 1, 2033, shall be subject to redemption prior to maturity at the option of the Authority from any source, on any day on or after May 1, 2033 in whole or in part in Authorized Denominations, at a Redemption Price equal to 100% of the principal amount thereof plus accrued interest thereon to the date of redemption.